foxycorps/commit-sense/README.md

 ## Installation (CLI - Requires Rust)

 1. Ensure you have Rust installed: [https://www.rust-lang.org/tools/install](https://www.rust-lang.org/tools/install)
-2. Clone the repository: `git clone https://github.com/your-username/commitsense.git` (Replace URL)
+2. Clone the repository: `git clone https://github.com/foxycorps/commit-sense.git`
-3. Navigate to the directory: `cd commitsense`
+3. Navigate to the directory: `cd commit-sense`
 4. Build the release binary: `cargo build --release`
 5. The executable will be at `./target/release/commitsense`.
 You can copy this to a location in your PATH.